RemyPorter/VecStack/README.md

 ### Blocks
 The fundamental unit of flow control is the block.
 A block starts when a `{` is encountered in the stack, and the block ends when `}` is encountered.
 Blocks are a single entry in the stack, and can be pushed and popped like any other entry.
 Blocks can then be used with other commands.

+#### A Note on Nested Blocks
+You can't.
+This is because the parser is very dumb (and very simple), and it simply sees the first `}` as the end of the block.
+The ideal solution is to use procs (see below) instead of nesting blocks.

+Maybe I will add nested blocks in the future.
+I probably will, they make sense, obviously, but at the moment they're a "no no".

 #### Simple Example
 ```
 {